ArthurHeitmann/NierDocs/tools/NierAnimationTools/exportNotes.md

 					- Check whether X-normalized tangents have length 1/3
 					- bezier points --> hermit tangents
 					- hermit tangents --> slopes
-3. (if in patch mode) Inject all other existing records
+3. (if in patch mode) Inject all other records, with bone IDs that aren't in the scene
-4. Determine all interpolation offsets based relative to record
+4. Determine all interpolation offsets based on position relative to record
 5. Make header
+	- hash=538051589
-	- hash | DEFAULT_HASH TODO
+	- flag | DEFAULT_FLAG=0
-	- flag | DEFAULT_FLAG TODO
+	- unknown | DEFAULT_UNKNOWN=0
 	- max frame
 	- file name or scene name?
 TODO
 	- records offset based on animName (24 + animName.length + 9 OR 44)